Playmaker3334/gpt-oss-from-scratch/README.md

 This project implements a <strong>73.4M‑parameter</strong> language model from scratch, incorporating modern innovations from recent transformer research.
 It is built to learn how today’s LLMs are structured and trained and to experiment with ideas like <em>Mixture of Experts (MoE), Grouped Query Attention (GQA), RoPE with YaRN,</em> and more.

-> 💡 **Goal:** Provide a clear, hackable reference you can read, modify, and extend — not a production model.
+> **Goal:** Provide a clear, hackable reference you can read, modify, and extend — not a production model.

-<a id="important-note"></a>
-> ### ⚡ Heads‑up — Experimental
-> This implementation is intended **for learning and experimentation only**.
+> **Heads‑up — Experimental.** This implementation is intended for learning and experimentation only.
 It trades production hardening for readability.
 Expect rough edges (e.g., minimal inference optimizations, small dataset, modest parameter count).

 ---